Nasdanika/nasdanika.github.io/model/practices/junit/readme.md

 * Filesystem
 * Jenkins workspace made available to the test generator over HTTP(S)
 * Binary repository.
 For example, coverage results might be published to the Maven repository as an assembly along with sources, jar file, and javadoc.
 They can be published in a raw format or as a model.
 In this modality the tests generator can get everything it needs from a Maven repository.
+TODO - artifact resolver.
 * TODO - specialized repo for coverage info

 #### Test Generation -> Developer : Generated tests